Looking at toilet paper in pregnancy

 18 June, 2017

 Thank you for this forum to respectfully and privately ask questions.
 I am be”H 35 weeks pregnant and found blood on the toilet paper after using the bathroom.
 I went to the dr who examined and found cuts in my cervix due to bacterial and yeast infections which, if left untreated, could have put me into pre–term labor (consistent with the increase of contractions I felt in the last few days).

 I know in general, I should have waited before wiping and not looked at the toilet paper but if I hadn’t looked I would not have known anything was amiss (no staining on my underwear) and it could have led to a dangerous situation.
 Why would halacha prescribe this?
 Bleeding is usually a sign something is wrong (my cycle and pregnancies have been textbook cases so far b”H), so why wouldn’t you look?

 Looking at toilet paper can sometimes cause a woman to become niddah unnecessarily.
 Therefore, women are often advised to avoid looking.

 On the other hand, as you write, it’s important for a woman to know what’s going on with her body, especially since bleeding sometimes indicates a medical problem that requires attention.

 There is no halachic prohibition against looking at toilet paper.
-Furthermore, we follow the halachic position that if a woman waits about 15 seconds after urinating before wiping, any blood she finds on toilet paper does not make her niddah.
-Therefore, we recommend that a woman who wishes to check toilet paper wait 15 seconds after urinating before wiping.
-(A woman should still be careful to avoid looking into the toilet while urinating, because if she sees blood or a problematic discharge exiting her body it may render her niddah.)
+Furthermore, we follow the halachic position that if a woman waits a few seconds after urinating before wiping, any blood she finds on toilet paper does not make her niddah.
+Therefore, we recommend that a woman who wishes to check toilet paper wait at least a few seconds (ideally 15 seconds) after urinating before wiping.
+(A woman should still be careful to avoid looking into the toilet while urinating, because if she sees blood or discharge of a niddah color exiting her body it may render her niddah.)